How to Turn Off AI Overviews in Google Search Results

 7. Click Add to save it.

-Enter site name add web shortcut and save search engine in chrome on desktop
+Enter site name add web shortcut and save search engine in Chrome on Desktop

 8. Select the threedot beside it and click Make Default.

-Set custom search engine as default in chrome on desktop
+Set custom search engine as default in Chrome on Desktop

 This loads the Web view of Google Search, showing only traditional website links without AI Overview.
 However, you will lose access to People Also Ask, videos, and forum-sourced search results.